microsoft/microsoft-bonsai-api/Python/samples/moab/README.md

     -b <brain_name> \
     -a Train \
     -c MoveToCenter \
-    --simulator-name Cartpole
+    --simulator-name Moab
 ```

 ## Building Simulator Packages

-Using the `azure-cli`, you can build the provided dockerfile to create a simulator package:
+Using the `azure-cli`, you can build the provided dockerfile to create a simulator package.
+First log into azure cli using following steps:
+`az login` then a default browser should open that would allow user login and password.
+For security reasons or IT settings, you can copy hyperlink to a private browser or in incognito mode, and login from there.
+Then log into the acr: `az acr login`.
+Upon successful loging, you can build the image directly using azure cli.
+This is much faster than building locally and then pushing
 ```
 az acr build --image <IMAGE_NAME>:<IMAGE_VERSION> --file Dockerfile --registry <ACR_REGISTRY> .
 ```